 Temporary trips outside Finland – vacations in your home country, for example – are still counted towards the 6-month period of stay.

 If your employer has a permanent establishment in Finland, it is treated as a Finnish employer.
 In this situation, your tax rate is determined progressively based on all of your income during the entire year.
 In other words, the more wages you earn, the more taxes you will have to pay.
 You receive tax deductions on the same grounds as other Finnish residents.
-You need a Finnish personal ID and a tax card or a prepayment decision.
+You need a Finnish personal identity code and you must have a tax card or you must make prepayments.

 Paying taxes